auth0-samples/laravel/sample/README.md

 | GET    | [/api/scope](https://localhost:8000/api/scope)     | Demonstrates how to protect an API route with the `can` middleware.  |
 | GET    | [/api/me](https://localhost:8000/api/me)           | Demonstrates how to make Management API calls.                       |

-## Summary of Changes to the Default Laravel Application
+## Changes to the Default Laravel Application

 This sample is based on [the default Laravel application](https://github.com/laravel/laravel) you can [create](https://laravel.com/docs/9.x/installation#your-first-laravel-project) using `laravel new` or `composer create-project`.